WordPress Problem? How To Help WordPress Fix It

 The purpose of this second case study is to encourage WordPress users to work with the Support team to help improve the blogging experience for all of us.

-Case Study 2 – How to move your blog from WordPress.com to self-hosted WordPress
+Case Study 2 – Moving a Blog from WordPress.com to WordPress.org

 If you have published a lot of posts over a few years on a WordPress.com site you may find out there are some bugs after you migrate to WordPress.org and self-hosting.